lyuheng/T-FSM/README.md

 ## Input

 Input graph starts with 't N M' where N is the number of vertices and M is the number of edges.
 A vertex and an edge are formatted as 'v VertexID VertexLabel Degree' and 'e VertexID VertexID EdgeLabel' respectively.
-Note that we require that the vertex id starts from 0 and the range is [0,N - 1] where V is the vertex set.
+Note that we require that the vertexID starts from 0 and the range is [0,N - 1] where V is the vertex set.
+If the input graph is not edge-labelled, mark all edge labels as 1.
 The following is an input sample
 ```
 t 5 6
 v 0 0 2